Enough is enough: Maryland is being overrun by proposed fracked-gas infrastructure and other looming dirty energy proposals in the state.

 All across the state, there is fracked-gas infrastructure coming online.
 And all across the state, there are grassroots groups fighting to protect their communities.
 From pipelines to storage facilities to power plants to export terminals, the fights are many.
 Here’s a snapshot at some of them, along with the groups fighting back:

 The communities of rural Western Maryland and West Virginia are faced with a fracked-gas pipeline that would run underneath the Potomac River and endanger the drinking water source of over 6 million people.
-In January 2019, Governor Hogan and the Maryland Board of Public Works voted unanimously to reject a right-of-way easement for the project.
-This may be a turning point for Hogan on fracked-gas pipelines — only time will tell.
-However, the fight is not over.
+In January 2019, then-Governor Hogan and the Maryland Board of Public Works voted unanimously to reject a right-of-way easement for the project.
+But the fight is not over.
 The companies behind the pipeline could still sue and try to build.
-The reason: Hogan failed to direct his Maryland Department of Environment to carry out a full, comprehensive review of the pipeline.
-As such, MDE allowed a blanket permit for the pipeline to be approved.
 Read more about it here: Stop the Pipeline under the Potomac.

 For 43 straight weeks, residents from Cove Point gathered in Annapolis to plead for a safety study around the Cove Point LNG facility — the first liquefied fracked gas export terminal on the East Coast and the first one in the world in such a densely populated area.
 Unfortunately, this natural gas export terminal began operating in January 2018, which has led to a surge of natural gas in the state.
 Stay updated here: We Are Cove Point.